 - Envato Marketplace: It’s a one-stop-shop for buying WordPress themes, plugins, and other web templates.
 I’ve bought many plugins and themes from the Envato marketplace.
 I highly recommend trying this.

 - Namecheap: I’ve been sticking to Namecheap for domain purchasing for a long time, but last year I decided to start using the Web hosting of Namecheap as well.
 So far, my experience is excellent.

 - Grammarly: I’m obsessed with this tool.
 It’s the best grammar checking tool.
 I’ve tried a few before Grammarly, and I can say that it’s the good one.

 The purpose is to share that there are some essential tools that a blogger requires to run a blog.
-Not every tool works for everyone, which is why it’s recommended to look up for the reviews and ask for the recommendations before making any purchase.
+Not every tool works for everyone, which is why it’s recommended to look up the reviews and ask for recommendations before making any purchase.